SanguPackage/Script/readme.md

 **Worlds**

-Currently only NL worlds 1 to 26 are supported.
-Automatic loading of new worlds is high on the ToDo List :)
+Currently all NL worlds are supported.

 **Browsers**

 All features should work in the latest versions of Opera, FireFox and Chrome (easiest to install and manage with the Tampermonkey extension).
-The script is least extensively tested in FireFox.

 Code
 ----